Mount Marriott

 Mount Marriott is a mountain located in British Columbia, Canada.
 It is a dry peak near the head of the Cayoosh Creek.
-It is easily reached by trail, and the best time to climb the mountain is in the month of July.
+Access to the basin below is easily reached by trail, and the summit can be reached by a class 3 scramble route.
+The best time to climb the mountain is during the months of July–September.
 There are a few lakes in close proximity to the mountain peak that are swimmable during the months of August and September.

-The lake was named in honor of RCAF Flying Officer Terrence James Marriott, who was killed in 1943, while fighting in World War II.
+The mountain was named in honor of RCAF Flying Officer Terrence James Marriott, who was killed in 1943, while fighting in World War II.